AlubJ/BactaTank-Classic/docs/tutorials/custom-character/adding-the-char.md

 ![20250426125755_1](https://github.com/user-attachments/assets/1360c34c-7626-4266-a3bc-dc42d6804cd6)

 > [!NOTE]
 > If your character shows up as a blank slot with a "?" as the name, you may have a file called `CHARSTXT.FPK` that you need to delete.
-You can find and delete it in `~CHARS`.
+You can find and delete it in `~/CHARS`.

 ## Conclusion
 In this tutorial, you learned the basics of how to create and add a character to a classic LEGO game with BactaTank Classic.
 You learned how to find bases, edit textures, models, text files, and more.
 With this knowledge, you can create almost any character you can imagine.